rwynn/monstache-site/content/index.md

 ## Features

-- Select only the collections you want to sync
+- Optionally filter the set of collections you want to sync

+- Direct read mode to do a full sync of collections in addition to tailing the oplog

 - Transform and filter documents before indexing using Golang plugins or JavaScript